 We also need to educate young girls at school and their parents that period pain is not normal and that early intervention and early treatment is what is needed to save millions of women around the world from the trauma of having to live with the horrible symptoms and consequences of leaving this disease too long.

 It’s time for governments, healthcare professionals and anyone associated with women’s health, to pull their heads out their behinds, get education happening, get the facts out there, get early intervention and treatments happening, have ongoing support and management of this disease and get women the help they so desperately deserve and need.

 Period Pain “IS NOT” Normal and we need to help women know this and stop them from having endometriosis (or other gynaecological issues) missed and stop women from being dismissed also.

 About Dr Andrew Orr

-Dr Andrew Orr’s motto is that “Period Pain IS NOT Normal” and his motto for treating women and part of his work philosophy is “Leaving No Stone Unturned”.
+Dr Andrew Orr’s motto is that “Period Pain IS NOT Normal” and his motto for assisting in treating women and part of his work philosophy is “Leaving No Stone Unturned”.
 He applies these mottos in his practice and treatment of all health and gynaecological conditions.